tomtomjhj/init.vim/notes.md

             * cmp-buffer: maintain set of line numbers to be indexed
     * see also?
         * <https://github.com/vim/vim/issues/679>
+        * Vim's listener callback (`:h listener_add`) is called on redraw, or when the recorded changes are about to be invalidated.
 * Nvim silences errors in autocmd.
 This is not related to [`shortmess`](https://github.com/neovim/neovim/wiki/FAQ#calling-inputlist-echomsg--in-filetype-plugins-and-autocmd-does-not-work).
 This makes debugging ftplugin difficult.
 * `filename-modifiers` should be provided in the order defined in the documentation. `fnamemodify(name, ':h:~')` is wrong.
 * ([#10900](https://github.com/vim/vim/issues/10900)) In vim, handling the output of `:!`, `:write_c`, etc is UI-specific.
 It's not possible to uniformly capture the output using `execute()`.
 Must use `system()` for shell commands.